 Sandie Robertson has helped me find my new path and developed my confidence to the point I am starting to step outside my comfort zone without being pushed.

 With great support I have changed my focus, but by no means turned my back on the last 30 years.
 I have a lot of experience with horses, and a lot of knowledge in my head which is all useless unless I share it, so that is what I am going to do, while continuing to learn and improve, as there is always something a horse can teach you.

 I am working on upgrading from British Dressage list 5 to list 4, and I continue to work with Centre 10 continuing to develop my skills in the area of rider psychology and mindset.

 I am Ros Dobson, and my mission now is to help people connect with their horses and enjoy them with confidence.
 Riding is expensive, and it is supposed to be fun, and I want to help bring the fun back wherever I can.

-I am available for individual lessons/coaching at your yard, or I am running clinics, which I share on my RosDEquine Facebook page.
+I am available for individual lessons/coaching at your yard, and I am developing other services, which I will share on my RosDEquine Facebook page.

 Please don't worry about the crutches, they are there to stop me falling over, there is nothing wrong with my head and the knowledge I am waiting to share.

 Winter is always a tough time with horses.
 It is dark, cold, wet and muddy, and inclement weather puts us off wanting lessons, (not great news for a coach).